 Next, you have options!
 Pick from the mini, normal, or extra-large pail to accommodate your needs.
 The price is quite reasonable too so you can afford one for downstairs and one for upstairs.
 Even the liners are more affordable than other brands.

 You will also love not having to bend, twist, or squish to get diapers into the Diaper Dekor pail.
 Push the foot pedal and the lid pops up.
 Yes, you will get a hint of stench from the completely open system but you will have both hands-on baby, which is a plus.

 To accommodate the stinky scents, the pail includes an effective triple odor control.

 The open design at the top does not help to mask the stink, which is why a lot of people choose twist bag diaper pails.
-It’s a trade-off between strong smell or easy to use.
+It’s a trade-off between a strong smell and ease of use.

 Also, because the pail is made of plastic, it can break.
 The lid can come off and then you have to buy a new one.

 Sadly, this does not contain the stench for a lot of customers.
 Look below for more ways to contain the smell.

 Munchkin Step Diaper Pail Powered by Arm & Hammer

 The Munchkin Step Diaper Pail Powered by Arm & Hammer includes the prerequisite Arm & Hammer baking soda wheel to keep smell at bay.
 The liners come in different scents as well, like lavender to avoid noxious smells as well.

 Take a peek at all the advantages of this best pail.